 These will take place during January and February for internal candidates.
 External candidates will be invited for interview in March.
 Prior to an interview we are happy for prospective external candidates to visit at any time.
 The interview is an opportunity to discuss your preferred courses and check that they match future career intentions.

 There are several key documents which you can download from this webpage and more information on each subject that we offer can be found in our prospectus.
-If you would like to find out more about St Laurence Sixth Form or would like to arrange a visit, please contact Louise Macauley in the Sixth Form Administration Office.
+If you would like to find out more about St Laurence Sixth Form or would like to arrange a visit, please contact Mrs Jo Brown in the Sixth Form Administration Office.